Academic Innovation Team

 - Madeleine Melkonian, Senior Vice President for Enrollment and External Relations

-- Leah Munch, Director for Public Relations, Marketing, and Program Development
+- Leah Munch, Director for Public Relations and Marketing

 - Julia Zichello, Ph.D., Assistant Professor of Biology